bloominstituteoftechnology/HTTP-AJAX/README.md

 1. Run `yarn install or npm install` inside the root directory of this project1Run `yarn start or npm start` to start the server.
 1. The provided server returns a list of friends when a `GET` request is made to [`http://localhost:5000/friends`](http://localhost:5000/friends).
-1. In a separate terminal window, run `create-react-app friends` or if you didn't install it globally `npx create-react-app friends` to create your starter React application.
+1. In a separate terminal window, run `yarn create react-app friends` to create your starter React application.
 1. CD into `friends` and run `yarn add axios react-router-dom` or `npm install --save axios react-router-dom` to include those dependencies in your project. _You'll need react router for the stretch problems_
 1. CD into `friends` and run `yarn start or npm start` to fire up your React Dev Server.
 1. Inside your React application, create a component to display the list of friends coming from the server.